groverus/Systems-Puzzle-Weblogs/README.md

 Once you've corrected the bugs and have the basic features working, commit the functional codebase to a new repo following the instructions below.
 As you debug the system, you should keep track of your thought process and what steps you took to solve the puzzle.

 ## Instructions to submit your solution
-* Don't schedule your interview until you've worked on the puzzle
 * To submit your entry please use the link you received in your systems puzzle invitation
 * You will only be able to submit through the link one time
 * For security, we will not open solutions submitted via files
 * Use the submission box to enter the link to your GitHub repo or Bitbucket ONLY
 * Link to the specific repo for this project, not your general profile
-* Put any comments in the README inside your project repo
+* Put any comments in the README inside your project repo - However do **not** explain how you solved the puzzle in your README.md

 # FAQ